 Pension Benefit Guaranty Corporation.

-Notice of request for extension of OMB approval.
+Notice of request for OMB approval of modifications to currently-approved information collections.

-The Pension Benefit Guaranty Corporation (PBGC) is requesting that the Office of Management and Budget (OMB) extend approval, under the Paperwork Reduction Act, of collections of information under PBGC's regulation on Reportable Events and Certain Other Notification Requirements with modifications.
-This notice informs the public of PBGC's request and solicits public comment on the collection.
+The Pension Benefit Guaranty Corporation (PBGC) is requesting that the Office of Management and Budget (OMB) approve, under the Paperwork Reduction Act, collections of information under PBGC's regulation on Reportable Events and Certain Other Notification Requirements with modifications.
+This notice informs the public of PBGC's request and solicits public comment on the collections.

 Start Further Info